 Why these settings?
 Remember, we are testing vastly different machines.
 Some high-end, some not.
 1280x800 and Medium settings won’t impress anyone, but they are acceptable and should meet the requirements of the average gamer.

-It seems those reports were a little overboard (or perhaps Maxis has improved the MacOS version over the years):
+There were reports of poor Mac performance that had me worried, but it seems the reports were a little overboard (or perhaps Maxis has improved the MacOS version over the years):

 The target?
 This chart includes the average frames per second (FPS) recorded on each machine.
 We usually aim for 30 FPS, because 30 FPS is enough to guarantee a smooth and fluid experience.